 116. Purpose of account; making claims against account

-(1) Subject to this Act, the Fidelity Account shall be held and applied for the purpose of reimbursing persons who may suffer pecuniary loss or loss of property by reason of any defalcation by a licensee during any period when he was the holder of a current triennial certificate, but reimbursing only to the extent of the defalcation of the licensee.
+(1) The Fidelity Account is to be held and applied to reimburse a person for the person’s pecuniary or property loss to the extent of the defalcation of —

+(a) a licensee during any period when the licensee was the holder of a current triennial certificate; or

+(b) a person who ceased to be licensed or to hold a triennial certificate, if —

-(2A) For the purposes of a claim against the Fidelity Account, the reference in subsection (1) to any period when the licensee was the holder of a current triennial certificate includes a period when the licensee was not the holder of a current triennial certificate if the chief executive officer considers that it is just and reasonable in the circumstances of the claim.
+(i) the defalcation occurred during the period of 6 months immediately following the day on which the person ceased to be licensed or the holder of the triennial certificate; and

+(ii) the chief executive officer considers that it is just and reasonable in the circumstances of the claim.

+[(2A) deleted]

 (2) The chief executive officer is to disallow a claim against the Fidelity Account unless —

 (a) notice of the claim is given in writing to the chief executive officer within 3 years after the day on which the claimant became aware of the defalcation; or